akhodakivskiy/VimFx/documentation/options.md

 This option makes VimFx ignore your current layout and pretend that the standard en-US QWERTY layout is _always_ used.
-This way the default shortcuts work even if your layout doesn’t contain the letters A–Z and all shorcuts can be typed by the same physical keys on your keyboard regardless of your current keyboard layout.
+This way the default shortcuts work even if your layout doesn’t contain the letters A–Z and all shortcuts can be typed by the same physical keys on your keyboard regardless of your current keyboard layout.